 Years Two onward

-Select two or three strong bines and let those climb – cut away the rest of the growth as it comes up.
+Once your second growth has emerged, select two or three strong bines and let those climb – cut away the rest of the growth as it comes up (and you’ll be cutting for many weeks).
 By selecting just a couple of bines, the plant puts its energy into making hop cones for that limited number and will produce larger cones.

 When your bines reach the top of the trellis, carefully pull off the bottom 3 feet of leaves.
 This allows more oxygen flow around the base and there is less likelihood of getting diseases.